 - physical fitness.

-Pre-entry experience in a brewing environment is useful.
+You will find it useful to gain pre-entry experience in a brewing environment.
 The larger breweries may be able to offer work placements or shadowing opportunities.
-Management skills are also highly valued so any experience that demonstrates these skills will be advantageous.
+Management skills are also highly valued so any experience you have that demonstrates these skills will be advantageous.

-Some large brewery companies operate graduate recruitment schemes but places are limited and company websites should be checked for details of vacancies.
+Some large brewery companies operate graduate recruitment schemes but places are limited so check company websites for details of vacancies.

 Large brewing companies are the main employers of technical brewers but opportunities are available in small or regional breweries.

-Gaining membership with professional bodies can help with networking opportunities and contact details of breweries.
+You can become a member of professional bodies, which can help with networking opportunities and contact details of breweries.